Code-Institute-Submissions/ci-bloggy/README.md

 When registering user is prompted for their personal details - username, email address and password as well as details about their blog such as blog title and description.

-User can also log into their account which if successfull will bring them to the user page.
+User can also log into their account which if successful will bring them to the user page.

 🟢 **User page**